Learn when working with a coach would benefit you.

 Take care of you.

-If you're interested in exploring whether worklife coaching with me would benefit you, the best thing to do is to organise a free, no-obligation 30-minute discovery session.
+If you'd like to explore whether coaching with me would help you resolve an issue, the best thing to do is to organise a no-obligation, coaching discovery call.
 You can find out more about how coaching works and I can share how it could be useful in your particular situation.